 Providers do not qualify for a state tax exemption.

 Travel per diem for overnight accommodations may be provided only with prior approval from VR with a service authorization for projected travel costs.
 Lodging and meal reimbursements are approved by VR and must use the information in the fee schedule.
-Reimbursement for lodging must.

 …